 The director serves as a liaison to other campus bodies engaged in institutional-level assessment activities.
-In particular, the director works with Student Affairs and the Strategic Enrollment Management committee to ensure that CIRP and NSSE reports are shared with appropriate faculty bodies.
+In particular, the director works with Student Affairs to ensure that CIRP and NSSE reports are shared with appropriate faculty bodies.

 Assessment and Curriculum Matters